javascriptu/decks/decks/mvvm.md

 - UI Designers can set data-bindings that ViewModels will attach to.
 - With frameworks like KnockoutJS you can add functions inside the View.
+- You can create map bindings based on JSON data.

 ---
 ## Final Thoughts